aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

   ```

-4. Click the **Form** button to switch back to Form view and expand all of the nested attributes.
+1. Click the **Form** button to switch back to Form view, then expand the nested attributes.
 The attributes of the record will be displayed as shown in the screenshot below.
 Below are the details of the various fields:

      * The `user` key contains the username that will be passed to AWS Transfer during authentication.
-This will be used to lookup the user record. **In order for lookups to success, this value must ALWAYS be lowercase.**
+This will be used to lookup the user record. **For user lookups to succeed, this value must ALWAYS be lowercase.**
      * The `identity_provider_key` attribute contains the identity provider name from the `[StackName]_identity_providers` table.
 In this case, it is the `publickeys` provider created in the previous section.
 Note that this is the name of the identity provider, *not* the name of the identity provider module.
      * The `ipv4_allow_list` attribute is a list of remote IP CIDRs that are allowed to authenticate as the user.
 This is an optional attribute and by default all remote IPs are allowed to authenticate as the user.
      * The `config` attribute is a mapping of the user's session settings.
 Its values follow the same format as those found in the [Lambda Values Section](https://docs.aws.amazon.com/transfer/latest/userguide/custom-identity-provider-users.html#event-message-structure) of the custom identity provider documentation).
 This includes the `HomeDirectoryType`, `HomeDirectoryDetails` (for logical directory mappings),`PosixProfile`, and any `PublicKeys` associated with the user.
 Note that `PublicKeys` is an optional field, depending on the identity provider and AWS Transfer authentication method.